 All that gleaming glass and steel.
 The sky lobby on the 70th floor.
 The three-story light sculpture.
 The hotel is the very definition of elevating.

-Part of the billion-dollar Wilshire Grand Center, the InterContinental Hotels Group flagship is a dominant figure on the scene, not only for its height, but also its address: 900 Wilshire Blvd. in DTLA’s historic financial and arts district, just blocks from Staples Center and L.A.
+Part of the billion-dollar Wilshire Grand Center, the InterContinental Hotels Group flagship is a dominant figure on the scene, not only for its height but also its address: 900 Wilshire Blvd. in DTLA’s historic financial and arts district, just blocks from Staples Center and L.A.
 Live.

-One is immediately taken with the hotel’s flashy façade, but inside finds an elegant contemporary interior tempered with a tastemaker’s touch—that of AC Martin, the design architect, architect of record and interior designer of the Wilshire Grand Center who conceived a sophisticated design expression for the hotel’s lobbies, restaurants, fitness center and rooftop lounge.
+One is immediately taken with the hotel’s flashy facade, but inside finds an elegant contemporary interior tempered with a tastemaker’s touch—that of AC Martin, the design architect, architect of record and interior designer of the Wilshire Grand Center who conceived a sophisticated design expression for the hotel’s lobbies, restaurants, fitness center and rooftop lounge.

-Meanwhile, the hotel’s 95,000 square feet of indoor/outdoor meeting, conference and event space (21,100 of which belong to the Grand Ballroom) is a credit to the design collaboration between Martin and interior design consultant Wilson Associates.
+Meanwhile, the hotel’s 95,000 square feet of indoor/outdoor meeting, conference and event space (21,100 of which belong to the Grand Ballroom) is a credit to the design collaboration between AC Martin and interior design consultant Wilson Associates.

 All 110 suites are particularly swanky, graced with glass and outfitted with comfortable living areas, entertainment systems, Le Labo amenities and panoramas of L.A.
 Most coveted of all quarters is the Presidential Suite, which, at 2,500 square feet, is double the size of the average bungalow and sports a laid-back lounge area with roomy dining room, an actual piano, kitchenette, walk-in closets and soaking tub.

 Indulgent down to its dining, the InterContinental is upping the gourmet game too, presenting five different culinary experiences.
 The Lobby Lounge serves updated cocktail and cuisine classics and, at night, adds a dash of L.A. glam with a vodka bar.

 Upscale steakhouse La Boucherie, an American meets French cuisine restaurant, brings private dining booths to the table as well as a wine tunnel with 1,200 labels to pair with an internationally sourced selection of prime protein and seafood.

-Los Angeles, CA 90017
+900 Wilshire Boulevard, Los Angeles, CA 90017